Convertiv/handoff-demo/README.md

     - changelog.json documented the ongoing changes of the project (WIP)
 - Run `npm run build` to build the react app
   - This will build the exported data and the configuration
-  - The built site will be published to `dist`.
+  - The built site will be published to `out`.
-  - This `dist` folder can be served from any web server
+  - This `out` folder can be served from any web server

 ### Use in your CI

 This project is designed to be built and run regularly to keep the online documentation up to date.
-You can see an example pipeline in `bitbucket-pipelines.yml`.
+You can see an example github action in `.github/workflows/deploy_production.yml`.

 To run in a CI, make sure your CI has node 16 and npm 8.
 Then script the following steps in the task runner